 Students can generally schedule an intake appointment within 2-3 days.
 If a student has a pressing problem, they can be seen without a scheduled appointment Monday-Friday from noon to 3 p.m. during Walk-In hours.
 If a student is in crisis, a member of the Center's staff will meet with the student as soon as possible.

-If your son or daughter already has an established relationship with a therapist, we recommend that the topic of your student's need for therapy at college be discussed with his/her current therapist with the knowledge that services at UMD's Counseling Center are short-term in nature.
-If long-term counseling is preferred, your student may choose to arrange regular visits home to keep appointments with his/her current therapist.
+If your student already has an established relationship with a therapist, we recommend that the topic of your student's need for therapy at college be discussed with their current therapist with the knowledge that services at UMD's Counseling Center are short-term in nature.
+If long-term counseling is preferred, your student may choose to arrange regular visits home to keep appointments with their current therapist.
 If distance prevents this, we suggest you contact the Center's Director prior to starting college and we will facilitate a referral to a local private practitioner.
 We will also provide assistance with that first semester's crucial adjustment to college.
 To that end, we encourage any incoming first year student at UMD who has pre-existing mental health issues to schedule an intake appointment with the Counseling Center in late August.
-This will allow your son or daughter to connect with one of our staff and sign releases so we can coordinate care, if needed, with their off-campus therapist.
+This will allow your student to connect with one of our staff and sign releases so we can coordinate care, if needed, with their off-campus therapist.
 It will also allow us to schedule regular check-ins at the Counseling Center throughout that first semester.
 And it will provide an opportunity to discuss whether any housing or academic accommodations are needed and how to obtain these.

 Counseling Center staff members do not generally contact students and ask them to come in or inquire about their mental health.
 It is our belief that counseling is most effective when it is voluntary, and students often perceive such calls as intrusive.
 If a situation exists in which the Center receives information that a student is in imminent danger as a result of a psychological problem, a wellness check will be initiated, and, when needed, appropriate law enforcement or emergency medical personnel will be contacted.
 The Center will contact parents in situations where a student's physical safety or well-being is at risk, when such contact can add to the student's safety.

-On occasion we ask that the student arrange for his or her parents to attend a counseling session or arrange for a phone conference.
-Our psychiatrist will occasionally ask a student to have his or her parent come in to provide a better developmental history.
+On occasion we ask that the student arrange for their parents to attend a counseling session or arrange for a phone conference.

 The Center also handles requests for Medical Leaves of Absence for mental health reasons and requests to return to the university after a medical leave due to mental health reasons.
-The purpose of a Medical Leave is to allow a student time to recover from medical or mental health problems and, when healthy, return to the university.
+The purpose of a Medical Leave of Absence is to allow a student time to recover from medical or mental health problems and, when healthy, return to the university.
 Further information on Medical Leaves of Absence is presented later in this FAQ.

 Counselors are available Monday-Friday from 8am-5pm (508.999.8648/8650) to consult with parents and others.
 Counselors can offer parents and others suggestions for helping the student, provide information about resources available on and off-campus and suggestions about how to encourage the student to make an appointment to see a counselor.

-Your son/daughter should maintain their established relationship with their psychiatrist or physician to continue monitoring his/her medication as determined and agreed upon prior to leaving home for college.
+Your student should maintain their established relationship with their psychiatrist or physician to continue monitoring their medication as determined and agreed upon prior to leaving home for college.
 Most students are able to maintain their periodic medication follow-up appointment with their hometown physicians.
-This is particularly important since psychiatric services are limited at UMD and only available during the academic year.
+This is particularly important since psychiatric services are not currently available at UMD.

 We suggest that students discuss with their primary care physician and therapist treatment needs while they are away at college.
 If ongoing psychotherapy is desired, then both student and therapist should contact the Center, preferably before the beginning of the semester, to discuss treatment needs and plan.
 Plans to go home weekly or bi-weekly for psychotherapy may be difficult due to academic demands.
 The transition from home to college includes establishing a secure base on campus, and that secure base may include going to therapy sessions on campus at the Counseling Center.

-First semester is not a good time for your son or daughter to stop therapy or to stop medication!
-It is recommended that your student continue with his or her therapy and medications at least through the first six weeks of classes.
+First semester is not a good time for your student to stop therapy or to stop medication!
+It is recommended that your student continue with their therapy and medications at least through the first six weeks of classes.

 Help!
-My son only has a little bit of his medication left and he was told UMD's psychiatrist couldn't give him medication until he meets the psychiatrist for a full-initial evaluation in two to four weeks.
+My student only has a little bit of their medication left and they were told that their psychiatrist couldn't give them medication until the student meets the psychiatrist for a full-initial evaluation in two to four weeks.
 What do I do?

-Our psychiatrist will not prescribe medication to a student with whom he does not have an established relationship.
-Depending on the time in the semester, it may take between 3-6 weeks before your student can actually meet with our psychiatrist.
-In the surrounding community, establishing a new relationship with a psychiatrist may take upwards of 6-8 weeks.
-The best option for the student running out of medication is to have his/her prescription renewed by the prescribing psychiatrist or physician or to request his/her regular PCP renew the prescription until psychiatric care at the university or in the New Bedford/Fall River area can be established.
+In the community surrounding UMass Dartmouth, establishing a new relationship with a psychiatrist may take upwards of 6-8 weeks.
+The best option for the student running out of medication is to have their prescription renewed by the prescribing psychiatrist or physician or to request their regular PCP renew the prescription until psychiatric care at the the New Bedford/Fall River area can be established.

-If your son/daughter is sent to the local hospital outside of regular business hours, you will receive a call from the university's administrator-on-call advising you of the hospitalization and giving you information on how to contact the hospital.
-If your son or daughter needs hospitalization during hours that the Counseling Center is open, you will be contacted by Counseling Center staff.
-Depending on the circumstances, your son or daughter may be sent to the local emergency room via ambulance or you may be assisted in arranging for hospitalization closer to home and asked to come to campus to pick your child up.
-If the plan is for your child to be hospitalized near home, he or she will be required to wait for you in the Counseling Center and will receive support and supervision until you arrive.
+If your student is sent to the local hospital outside of regular business hours, you will receive a call from the university's administrator-on-call advising you of the hospitalization and giving you information on how to contact the hospital.
+If your student needs hospitalization during hours that the Counseling Center is open, you will be contacted by Counseling Center staff.
+Depending on the circumstances, your student may be sent to the local emergency room via ambulance or you may be assisted in arranging for hospitalization closer to home and asked to come to campus to pick your student up.
+If the plan is for your student to be hospitalized near home, they will be required to wait for you in the Counseling Center and will receive support and supervision until you arrive.

-The Counseling Center's Director can recommend that a student be given a voluntary medical leave for psychological reasons (see “medical leave of absence” sections further down in the FAQ guide).
-In rare cases, where a student's mental status precludes his/her asking for a voluntary leave, the director can recommend an involuntary medical leave for psychological reasons.
+The Counseling Center's clinicians can recommend that a student be given a voluntary medical leave for psychological reasons (see “medical leave of absence” sections further down in the FAQ guide).
+In rare cases, where a student's mental status precludes their asking for a voluntary leave, the director can recommend an involuntary medical leave for psychological reasons.
 A medical leave gives a student up to two years to deal with medical issues and return to the university without having to reapply or pay a reinstatement fee.
 A medical leave requires a student be in treatment during the leave and that the treating therapist document that the student is ready to return to the university by contacting the Director of the Counseling Center.
 Students returning from a medical leave for psychological reasons are expected to keep regular appointments at the UMD Counseling Center during their first semester back on campus.